mheap/nexmo-developer/_tutorials/en/messages-dispatch/configure-webhooks.md

 ### Inbound SMS webhooks

-> **NOTE:** By authenticating using [basic auth](https://developer.vonage.com/concepts/guides/authentication#basic-authentication), both the inbound SMS and delivery receipt callbacks are sent to your [account-level webhooks](https://dashboard.nexmo.com/settings).
-[JWT-based auth](https://developer.vonage.com/concepts/guides/authentication#json-web-tokens), on the other hand, sends both callbacks to your [application-level webhooks](https://dashboard.nexmo.com/applications).
+> **NOTE:** We recommend using [JWT-based auth](https://developer.vonage.com/concepts/guides/authentication#json-web-tokens) as this allows you to configure your inbound and delivery receipt webhook URLs at the [application-level](https://dashboard.nexmo.com/applications).
+Otherwise, all callbacks from your different applications will be sent to your [account-level webhook URLs](https://dashboard.nexmo.com/settings).

 ### Webhook queue